oddeyeco/oe-agent2/README.md

 In section [TSDB] you should set correct backend and uri.

-OpenTSDB: Enable chunked requests in OpenTSDB
+OpenTSDB (Enable chinked requests in OpenTSDB )

 opentsdb.conf

 	tsd.http.request.enable_chunked = true

 config.ini

+OpenTSDB: OpenTSD does not supports authentication, but if you put it behind proxy and set basic auth everything will be fine

 	[TSDB]
 	address: http://opentsdb_address:4242